jhroy/facebook-franco/README.md

 I found CamemBERT produced much more coherent, robust and easy to interpret topics in French.

-Figure 5, in the article, presents a compound of all 384 tables produced by my topic modeling runs containing more than 5,000 topics.
+The following figure, in the article, presents a compound of all 384 tables produced by my topic modeling runs containing more than 5,000 topics.

 ![](images/Fig5.jpg)